CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS system security plan.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

 The SSP is reviewed and approved by the authorizing official prior to plan implementation.
-A copy of the SSP is provided to authorized CivicActions and LINCS personnel including the System Owner, Authorizing Official, Information System Security Officer, System/Network Administrator.
-The SSP is maintained by CivicActions' Security team.
+A copy of the SSP is provided to authorized CivicActions and assessing personnel including the System Owner, Authorizing Official, Information System Security Officer, System/Network Administrator and CivicActions Operations.
+The SSP is maintained by CivicActions Security.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS system security plan.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-The SSP is reviewed at least annually with updates made if necessary.
-The SSP is maintained by CivicActions' Security team.
+The SSP is reviewed at least annually by the Product Owner and CivicActions Operations in collaboration with CivicActions Security.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS system security plan.

 ### Part d)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-The CivicActions ISSO updates the system description and control descriptions within the LINCS SSP as needed to verify the SSP is an accurate description of the LINCS system.
+CivicActions Operations in collaboration with CivicActions Security updates the system description and control descriptions within the SSP as needed to verify the SSP is an accurate description of the system.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS system security plan.

 ### Part e)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-The SSP is currently available to authorized users on Github.
+The SSP is currently available to authorized users on GitLab.
 Per the Acceptable Use Policy, all entities granted access to CivicActions information assets are required to complete a non-disclosure agreement (NDA) to uphold information confidentiality.
-The SSP provides the configuration management capabilities for the SSP to be protected from unauthorized disclosure and modification.
+GitLab provides the configuration management capabilities for the SSP to be protected from unauthorized disclosure and modification.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS system security plan.